Business

 American Companies Are Offshoring High-Paying, Remote-Friendly Jobs

-• US-based employers expanded employment abroad faster than domestically for the past 7 years.
-This is particularly pronounced among Tech and Consulting firms.
+• Offshore Growth Has Outpaced Onshore for 7 Years: US-based employers have expanded employment abroad faster than domestically for the past 7 years — particularly among Tech and Consulting firms, the heart of IT offshoring today.

-• Highly remote-suitable roles have grown 42% faster outside the US than within the US since 2019, while there is no difference in growth rates for roles that are not remote-suitable.
+• Remote-Friendly Roles Grow 42% Faster Offshore: Highly remote-suitable roles have grown 42% faster outside the US than within the US since 2019, while there is no difference in growth rates for roles that are not remote-suitable.

-• Cost saving considerations play another large role for offshoring.
-For every 10% reduction in foreign worker salaries compared to average US salaries for the same role, employment outside the US grew 13.1 percentage points faster than within the US.
+• A 10% Pay Gap Drives 13 Points of Extra Growth: For every 10% reduction in foreign worker salaries compared to average US salaries for the same role, employment outside the US grew 13.1 percentage points faster than within the US.

 Salesforce just announced a major layoff to its Bay Area workforce.
 At the same time, the company has shifted its employee base increasingly to international talent over the past 5 years.
 Salesforce is not alone: US-headquartered multinational enterprises that employ workers both abroad (offshore) and domestically (onshore) workers have grown their offshore workforce faster in recent years than their onshore workforce.
 Among these companies, the number of offshore workers grew by 32% since 2019 while those onshore grew by 16.7%, producing a rise in the share offshore overall.